jeanmattique/local/Running-Trinity.md

 Trinity performs best with strand-specific data, in which case sense and antisense transcripts can be resolved.
-For protocols on strand-specific RNA-Seq, see: http://www.ncbi.nlm.nih.gov/pubmed/21943893[Borodina T, Adjaye J, Sultan M. A strand-specific library preparation protocol for RNA sequencing.
+For protocols on strand-specific RNA-Seq, see: [Borodina T, Adjaye J, Sultan M. A strand-specific library preparation protocol for RNA sequencing.
 Methods Enzymol.
 2011;500:79-98.
-PubMed PMID: 21943893].
+PubMed PMID: 21943893](http://www.ncbi.nlm.nih.gov/pubmed/21943893).

 If you have strand-specific data, specify the library type.
 There are four library types: